 Besides academic proficiency, a good curriculum cultivates students’ skills, attitudes, and interests, something that prepares them for career life.

-Last but not least, a good curriculum is responsible for learners’ personality development through the inclusion of social-emotional learning
+Last but not least, a good curriculum is responsible for learners’ personality development through the inclusion of social-emotional learning.

 WHY YOU SHOULD CARE ABOUT A SCHOOL’S CURRICULUM

 Curriculum research conducted a few years ago confirmed that a well-formulated curriculum contributes significantly to students’ academic success.
 It would help if you cared a lot about the school curriculum since students gain a lot academically and in general life when exposed to an excellent curriculum.
 On the other hand, a mediocre curriculum can lead to negative results.
 For example, a teach-to-the-test curriculum can be quite demoralizing and dull to students.
-Also, a curriculum that is not culturally sensitive does not consider the school community, is racist or is not acquainted with the 21st-century students can lead to poor performance of students.
+Also, a curriculum that is not culturally sensitive does not consider the school community, is racist, or is not acquainted with the 21st-century students can lead to poor performance of students.
 The curriculum should not be a one-and-done initiative, but rather it should be flexible and accommodating to fit the needs of every child.

 It would be best if you also cared about a school curriculum because it affects your child and society at large.
-The type of curriculum that a school uses can either affect children and the community negatively or positively.
+The type of curriculum a school uses can affect children and the community negatively or positively.

-A good curriculum considers all internal and external factors and is inclusive of all students despite their backgrounds.
+A good curriculum considers all internal and external factors and includes all students despite their backgrounds.
 It also positively impacts learners while also helping instructors and teachers to deliver quality content.
 The arrangement of a curriculum is as important just as its content.
 Always ensure that the curriculum of your choice provides possible solutions to societal problems and life complexities and that it will offer your child the proper education content.

 There is a popular notion that the execution of good education is primarily the responsibility of schools.
 The truth is that for your child to receive an excellent education, you will require to collaborate with teachers and other community members.
 It is the responsibility of parents and communities to ensure that schools develop inclusive curriculums that appropriately meet the needs of 21st-century learners.